19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Order to invalidate proceedings

-103\.—(1) Where, pursuant to an application by a subsidiary proprietor or first mortgagee of a lot, a Board considers that the provisions of this Act have not been complied with in relation to a meeting of the management corporation or subsidiary management corporation, the Board may, by order —
+103\.—(1) Where, pursuant to an application by a subsidiary proprietor or first mortgagee of a lot, a Board considers that the provisions of this Act have not been complied with in relation to a meeting of the management corporation or subsidiary management corporation, or a council or executive committee, the Board may, by order —

 (a) invalidate any resolution of, or election held by, the persons present at the meeting; or

 (b) refuse to invalidate any such resolution or election.

+[Act 35 of 2017 wef 01/02/2019]

 (2) A Board shall not make an order under subsection (1) refusing to invalidate a resolution or election unless it considers —